Fenestraz Monaco pole under investigation - Speedcafe

 The other Semi-Final between Hughes and Gunther was won by the McLaren NEOM driver with a 1:29:942s, half a second clear of the Maserati driver, who starts from fourth as Nato will start third.

-The final between the Fenestraz and McLaren NEOM’s Hughes was easily won by the French-Argentine as Hughes locked up a rear wheel at Nouvelle Chicane.
+The final between the Fenestraz and McLaren NEOM’s Hughes was easily won by the French-Argentine as Hughes lost the rear of his McLaren and went too deep negotiating the Nouvelle Chicane, missing the first apex.

 This mistake meant his lap was deleted due to track limits leaving Fenestraz to finish on pole around the principality, his time of 1:29:131s easily shading Hughes’ 1:31:616 for a convincing – yet pending – pole position.

-Note: Update: Fenestraz stripped of Monaco E-Prix pole.